navidshad/telegram-cms/README.md

 - creat an app.js (or what ever you want)
 - require it and start

-    //this is your app.js file
+    // this is your app.js file
     var tcms = require('telegram-cms');

     var option = {